 Roman Safiullin vs. Brandon Nakashima: Prediction and Match Betting Odds | Chengdu Open

-Brandon Nakashima (No. 81) will meet Roman Safiullin (No. 55) in the Round of 32 of the Chengdu Open on Tuesday, September 19.
+No. 55-ranked Roman Safiullin will face No. 81 Brandon Nakashima in the Chengdu Open Round of 32 on Wednesday, September 20.

+Nakashima is favored (-150) in this match, compared to the underdog Safiullin, who is +115.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!